GNU toolchain

 The GNU toolchain is a broad collection of programming tools produced by the GNU Project.
 These tools form a toolchain (a suite of tools used in a serial manner) used for developing software applications and operating systems.

 The GNU toolchain plays a vital role in development of Linux, some BSD systems, and software for embedded systems.
-Parts of the GNU toolchain are also directly used with or ported to other platforms such as Solaris, macOS, Microsoft Windows (via Cygwin and MinGW/MSYS), Sony PlayStation Portable (used by PSP modding scene) and Sony PlayStation 3.
+Parts of the GNU toolchain are also directly used with or ported to other platforms such as Solaris, macOS, Microsoft Windows (via Cygwin and MinGW/MSYS/WSL2), Sony PlayStation Portable (used by PSP modding scene) and Sony PlayStation 3.

 Components

-Projects included in the GNU toolchain are:
+Projects in the GNU toolchain are: